MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/design-details-average-cost.md

 ---
 # Design Details: Average Cost
-The average cost of an item is calculated with a periodic weighted average, based on the average cost period that is set up in ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]-->.
+The average cost of an item is calculated with a periodic weighted average, based on the average cost period that is set up in [!INCLUDE[d365fin](includes/d365fin_md.md)].

  The valuation date is set automatically.